codesome/Notification-Scheduler/README.md

 $ npm start
 ```

+To schedule/send a notification, send POST request to `http://localhost:3000/scheduleNotification` with proper data in the body.

+The scheduler sends notification to `http://localhost:3001/sendPushNotif` when it has to be sent.

 ### Testing the scheduler

 First start the test server.
 Run the below command in same directory.